-reducing nominal wages.24 This is because nominal wage cuts lower employee morale and thus cause a decrease in the firm's productivity, both directly and indirectly.
+When employees follow a value function that is loss averse and use the preceding year's nominal wage as a reference point, it is probable that firms also tend to avoid reducing nominal wages.24 This is because nominal wage cuts lower employee morale and thus cause a decrease in the firm's productivity, both directly and indirectly.
 If the losses stemming from this productivity decline outweigh the benefits from reducing nominal wages, a firm would hesitate to cut wages.

-This was shown through research in Europe and the United States based on interviews and surveys of corporate executives and human resource professionals.
-This research includes surveys of 19 large U.S. firms by Blinder and Choi (1990), 186 U.S. firms by Campbell and Kamlani (1997), more than 300 U.S. firms by Bewley (1999), 26 U.K. firms by Kaufman (1984), and 179 Swiss firms by Agell and Lundborg (1995).
-Most of this literature, including Blinder and Choi's (1990) example below, shows that firms exhibit an aversion to nominal wage cuts.
+This was shown through research in Europe and the US based on interviews and surveys of corporate executives and human resource professionals.
+This research includes surveys of 19 large US firms by Blinder and Choi (1990), 186 US firms by Campbell and Kamlani (1997), over 300 US firms by Bewley (1999), 26 UK firms by Kaufman (1984), and 179 Swiss firms by Agell and Lundborg (1995).
+Most of this literature, including Blinder and Choi (1990)'s example below, show that firms exhibit an aversion to nominal wage cuts.